IN THIS ARTICLE

 You should not use this medication if you are allergic to epirubicin or similar medications (Cerubidine, Adriamycin, Idamycin, Novantrone), or if you have:

 It is not known whether epirubicin passes into breast milk or if it could harm a nursing baby.
-Do not receive this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using epirubicin.

 How is epirubicin given (Ellence)?

 Epirubicin is injected into a vein through an IV.
 A healthcare provider will give you this injection.

 Epirubicin is usually given together with other cancer medications.
 You may be given other medications to prevent nausea, vomiting, or infections.

 Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when epirubicin is injected.

 If any of this medication accidentally gets on your skin, wash it thoroughly with soap and warm water.